 Failure can often lead to a greater success

-I took a leave of absence from my work as a newspaper reporter to serve as a union organizer for The Newspaper Guild years ago.
-I had helped to negotiate several contracts at the Pottstown Mercury, and only took the job when I was overlooked for being made a copy-editor at the paper.
+I took a leave of absence from my work as a newspaper reporter to serve as a union organizer years ago.
+I had helped to negotiate several contracts at the Pottstown Mercury and only took the job when I was overlooked for a copy editor position at the paper.
 Continue reading

 Expressway of a heart leads to equanimity